 - The severity of your addiction

 - Your budget

-As this blog lays out the difference between IOP and PHP, ultimately, it’ll be up to you to decide which program is the best for you.
-PHP will give their patients greater access to medical staff, which will allow overall better monitoring of the person’s overall condition.
+As this blog lays out the difference between IOP vs PHP, ultimately, it’ll be up to you to decide which program is the best for you.
+PHP will give their patients greater access to medical staff, allowing better monitoring of the person’s condition.

 A partial hospitalization program is considered an ideal choice for individuals who:

-- Faced severe episodes of overdose and/or addiction, and have difficulties with managing their cravings
+- Faced severe episodes of overdose or addiction and had difficulties managing their cravings

 - Are still undergoing withdrawal symptoms and might need further detox services